jas0079/Udacity-Feedreader/README.md

 Clone / download and unzip the repo from GitHUB.
 After downloading and/or unpacking, you can start index.html

-Unpacking can be done by using the built-in unpack from your OS or a seperate program like *rar or *zip.
+Unpacking can be done by using the built-in unpack from your OS or a seperate program like winrar or another decompression tool.

 This test site is checking the following;